Wondering how much it costs to buy a house or a flat in Scotland?

 The survey, based on a visual inspection by a chartered surveyor, tells you about the home, its condition, its accessibility and any repairs you may need to carry out.
 It is not a buildings survey.

 It gives a valuation (an opinion on how much the home is worth) and an estimated cost of any repairs that need doing.
 However, we strongly advise you to get quotes from local tradespeople to carry out the repairs.
-If you need help finding local tradespeople please use the contact us form on this page.
+If you need help finding local tradespeople, please contact us.

 You’ll normally need a solicitor to carry out all the legal work when buying and selling your home.